 Casual runners and seasoned athletes have spoken.
-Based on 100, 000+ reviews from online running magazines, web reviews and blog sites, RunRepeat has come up with a complete list of the top performance pairs in the market.
+Based on 100, 000+ reviews from online running magazines, web reviews and blog sites, RunRepeat has come up with a complete list of the top performing running shoes in the market.
 Each entry in the list has its own rating and a more detailed look once you click the links provided.
-This comprehensive list aims to help you choose the best running shoes from a variety of performance footwear brands worldwide.
+This comprehensive list aims to help you choose the best running shoes from a variety of performance running shoe brands worldwide. .

 Discover the best running shoes for you